 Atypical mole syndrome is the presence of large numbers of moles (eg,> 50), at least one of which is atypical and at least one of which is > 8 mm in diameter.

-Familial atypical mole–melanoma syndrome is the presence of multiple atypical moles and melanoma in 2 or more 1st-degree relatives; such people are at markedly increased risk (25 times) of melanoma.
+Familial atypical mole–melanoma syndrome is the presence of multiple atypical moles and melanoma in 2 or more first-degree relatives; such people are at markedly increased risk (25 times) of melanoma.

 Melanoma is less common among people with darker pigmentation; when it occurs, the nail beds, palms, and soles are more often affected.